 The small dog was known to spend time on the warm balcony where he could hear and smell the city around him.
 He’d visited the balcony daily since his owner had moved to the complex—Bridgeway Towers—three years previous.

-But that particular day ended in a near disaster, but was saved by the water in the open-water spa below.
+That particular day ended in a near disaster, but was saved by the open water in the spa below.
 Some nearby building workers heard the splash.
-When they went over to the water, they saw Sam—a dog they recognized as McCourt’—paddling around the water.
+When they went over to the water, they saw Sam—a dog they recognized as McCourt’s—paddling around the water.
 The workers then contacted Bette Plumb, McCourt’s mother who originally assumed he had made his way down the elevator or stairs only to realize he had actually fallen and was saved by the water.

 Sam was able to walk on his own after that, albeit with a slight limp.
 After visiting the vet, they found that he had a fractured pelvis, five rib fractures, and needed some stitches on his rump.
 Bill McCourt was just happy that he lived, especially since he’s cared for the dog since it was five weeks old.
 It’s expected that it will take Sam about 6-8 weeks to fully recover.